Rainbow Covenant: Know God's Love and Selflessness

-It is said, “Originally, God created a humanity that in His eyes was very good and close to Him, but they were destroyed by flood after rebelling against Him.
+It says, “Originally, God created a humanity that in His eyes was very good and close to Him, but they were destroyed by flood after rebelling against Him.
 Did it hurt God that such a humanity just instantly vanished like that?
 Of course it hurt!
 So what was His expression of this pain?
 How was it recorded in the Bible?
-It was recorded in the Bible as: ‘And I will establish my covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.’
+It was recorded in the Bible in these words: ‘And I will establish My covenant with you, neither shall all flesh be cut off any more by the waters of a flood; neither shall there any more be a flood to destroy the earth.’
 This simple sentence reveals God’s thoughts.
 This destruction of the world pained Him very much.
 In man’s words, He was very sad.”

-“Was the destruction of the world this time something God wanted?
+“Was the destruction of the world at that time something God wanted?
 It was definitely not what God wanted.
 We might be able to imagine a small part of the pitiful sight of the earth after the destruction of the world, but we cannot come close to imagining what the scene was like at the time in God’s eyes.
 We can say that, whether it is the people of now or then, nobody is able to imagine or appreciate what God was feeling when He saw that scene, that image of the world following its destruction by flood.
-God was forced to do this due to man’s disobedience, but the pain suffered by God’s heart from this destruction of the world by flood is a reality no one can fathom or appreciate.
-That’s why God made a covenant with mankind, which was to tell people to remember that God once did something like this, and to swear to them that God would never destroy the world in such a way again.
+God was forced to do this by man’s disobedience, but the pain suffered by God’s heart from this destruction of the world by flood is a reality no one can fathom or appreciate.
+That is why God made a covenant with mankind, through which He aimed to tell people to remember that God once did something like this, and to swear to them that God would never destroy the world in such a way again.
 In this covenant we see God’s heart—we see that God’s heart was in pain when He destroyed this humanity.
-In the language of man, when God destroyed mankind and saw mankind disappearing, His heart was weeping and bleeding.
-Isn’t that as best as we can describe it?
-These words are used by humans to illustrate human emotions, but since man’s language is too lacking, using them to describe God’s feelings and emotions doesn’t seem too bad to Me, and nor is it too excessive.
-At least it gives you a very vivid, very apt understanding of what God’s mood was like at the time.
-What will you think of now when you see a rainbow again?
-At least you will remember how God was once in sorrow over destroying the world by flood” (“God’s Work, God’s Disposition, and God Himself I”).
+In the language of man, when God destroyed mankind and saw mankind disappearing, His heart was weeping and bleeding” (“God’s Work, God’s Disposition, and God Himself I”).

-Before I read these words, I always thought that people during Noah’s time were wicked and corrupted.
-Because of God’s anger and hatred toward man, He would be happy when He destroyed mankind.
+Before I read these words, I always thought that people during Noah’s time were wicked and corrupted, so because of God’s anger and hatred toward man, I thought He would be happy when He destroyed mankind.
 But I realized that I was totally wrong after reading this.
 The essence of God is love.
-He is utterly hurt when He saw mankind destroyed by the flood.
+He was utterly hurt when He saw mankind was destroyed by the flood.
 He was unwilling to destroy His creation, which He created with His own hands.
 Therefore, God commanded Noah to build an ark and preach about the coming of the great flood.
-God allowed human to repent during more than 100 years which Noah took to build the ark.
+God allowed humans to repent for more than 100 years, during which Noah took to build the ark.
 As long as men repented, He would let them continue to live.
 However, regardless of how God reminded and exhorted them, no one was willing to accept God’s good intention and repent.
-They didn’t believe the great flood was to happen and they even mocked Noah and his family for following God’s command to build the ark.
-The disposition of God is righteous and holy, and He does not allow any filth or corruption to remain.
+They didn’t believe the great flood was going to happen and they even mocked Noah and his family for following God’s command to build the ark.
+The disposition of God is righteous and holy, and He did not allow any filth or corruption to remain.
 Eventually, He had to destroy those who were corrupt and wicked and didn’t repent.

-When God saw that every land was covered with water, there were no more forests and no human breath, He was sorrowful.
+When God saw that whole world was covered with water, with no more forests and no human breath, He was sorrowful.
 Even with this sorrowful heart, God still cared for mankind.
-As a sign of warning humans not to do evil, God set His covenant with man using the rainbow and swore that He will never ever destroy human with a flood.
+As a sign to warn humans not to do evil, God set His covenant with man using the rainbow and swore that He would never ever destroy humankind with a flood again.
 As it is written in a book: “On the surface, God did an easy thing to farewell the previous humanity, settling the past and drawing a perfect conclusion to His destruction of the world by flood.
 However, God had buried the pain from this moment deep inside His heart.
 At a time when God did not have anyone to confide in, He made a covenant with mankind, telling them that He would not destroy the world by flood again.
 When the rainbow appears it is to remind people that such a thing had once happened, to warn them not to do evil things.
 Even in such a painful state, God did not forget about mankind and still showed so much concern for them.
-Is this not God’s loveand unselfishness?” (“God’s Work, God’s Disposition, and God Himself I”).
+Is this not God’s love and unselfishness?” (“God’s Work, God’s Disposition, and God Himself I”).

-Even though we are evil and corrupted, God still continues to carry out His work of saving mankind with all truths that we need toin the last days.
+Even though we are evil and corrupt, God still continues to carry out His work of saving mankind with all the truths that we need in order to be saved in the last days.
 Then how do we respond to those who share the kingdom gospel with us?
 Will we be the same as those during Noah’s time, stubborn and unrepentant?
 Our Lord Jesus said: “Blessed are the poor in spirit: for theirs is the kingdom of heaven” (Mat 5:3).
 “What I tell you in darkness, that speak you in light: and what you hear in the ear, that preach you on the housetops” (John 10:27).
-When we hear the kingdom gospel being preached, we should be humble and come with an open mind, hearing the attentively and letting the word of God guide us, letting His word be the foundation of our existence, never pursuing the evil trends of this world.
-We should refrain all negative things and live in the light of God forever.
-This will be our right choice.
+When we hear the kingdom gospel being preached, we should be humble and seek with an open mind, hearing the attentively and letting the word of God guide us, letting His word be the foundation of our existence, never pursuing the evil trends of this world.
+We should refrain from all negative things and live in the light of God forever.
+This is the right choice for us to make.